- 8 slices of bread (tiger bread or sourdough work well)

 - Finally drizzle more of the slaw dressing over the top, followed by a tablespoon of chopped parsley.
 Spoon a couple of tablespoons of cranberry sauce on the lid of the sandwich and squash closed.
 For dramatic effect, you can spike a steak knife through the centre to serve.

-Treat yourselves to the Ultimate Christmas Maple Sandwich by Sam and Shauna from Hang Fire Southern Kitchen.
+Treat yourselves to the Ultimate Christmas Maple Sandwich and make great use of your leftovers.

 The Quebec Maple Syrup Producers are not in any way responsible for the identification or presence of allergens in recipes or for the classification of any recipe as vegetarian or vegan.